dtmMartian/COSC-310-Final-Project/README.md

 ------------------------------------------------------
 New classes since assignment 3 (for final project) are:
--ChuckNorisJokes - This gets random chuck norris jokes from the internet -googleistrans - this is an alternate and the current implemented google translate api class -GoogleMaps - this finds the nearest phone repair place with the best rating -GoogleSearch - This searches the web if the chatbot doesn't have an answer for you -GoogleTranslate - this is the originally implemented google translate api class (monthly limit has been hit) -SearchYoutube -This searches youtube for a relevant video explaining what to do if the chatbot doesn't have an answer for you
+->ChuckNorisJokes - This gets random chuck norris jokes from the internet ->googleistrans - this is an alternate and the current implemented google translate api class ->GoogleMaps - this finds the nearest phone repair place with the best rating ->GoogleSearch - This searches the web if the chatbot doesn't have an answer for you ->GoogleTranslate - this is the originally implemented google translate api class (monthly limit has been hit) ->SearchYoutube -This searches youtube for a relevant video explaining what to do if the chatbot doesn't have an answer for you

 ** all these classes host the API's and the methods used to call and get usable information from them**